Information Icon

 Voter ID Requirements

-• A name which matches the voter registration record
+2. Show a name that matches your voter registration record

-• Must have been issued by the U.S. government or the state of Indiana
+4. Be issued by the US government or the State of Indiana

 Voters can call or text 844-338-8743 at any time to reach VoteRiders Voter ID Helpline